 - Traumatic brain injury

 - Eye injury or disease (such as glaucoma)

 - Side effects of some medications

 - Migraine headaches

-Even if you have no identifiable cause for photophobia, you could still be dealing with it as a medical condition.
-Its hypersensitivity to light may cause you to experience symptoms such as:
+Even if you have no identifiable cause for photophobia, you could still be dealing with light sensitivity in your daily life.
+This hypersensitivity to light may bring on symptoms such as: